Summer vegetables take on a deep, rich flavor when roasted with garlic and topped with delicious, oil-free white bean pesto.

-Thanks to a reader’s suggestion, I made this with Tinkyada Brown Rice Spirals, a whole-grain, gluten-free alternative to whole wheat pasta.
+Thanks to a reader’s suggestion, served these roasted vegetables topped with white bean pesto with Tinkyada Brown Rice Spirals, a whole-grain, gluten-free alternative to whole wheat pasta.
 It was terrific!
 My husband said that if he hadn’t seen the package, he wouldn’t have known that it wasn’t regular pasta.
 I heartily recommend it.

 Pasta with Roasted Vegetables and White Bean Pesto